Addressable quantum gates: Conclusion

 \section{Conclusion}

 We introduced Addressable Quantum Circuits (AQC), which consist of ``gates'' that are themselves divided into ``sectors''.
 Each sector contains ``data'' and ``addresses''.
 The evolution decomposes into two steps.
 During the `scattering step', each gate applies a local unitary operator over the data and addresses of its constituent sectors.
 During the `transport step', each sector holding an address within its `target space', swaps the content of its `output space' with that of the `input space' of the target sector.
-We showed how indefinite causal orders and superpositions of paths emerge naturally in this formalism, by encoding the quantum switch and the polarizing beam-splitter.
+We showed how indefinite causal orders and superpositions of paths emerge naturally in this formalism, by encoding the quantum switch and the polarizing beam splitter.
 Operations that manipulate addresses raised the question of their fundamental nature.
 If we require addresses to represent purely geometrical data, we must restrict such operations by demanding that they are indistinguishable.
 Hence our focus on `nameblind' AQCs, i.e. those whose scattering step commute with `renamings' of addresses.
 Through a detour via the sub-formalism of Named AQC, we derived local conditions on the gates of AQCs for it to be nameblind.
 The gates must commute with renamings over `external addresses', i.e. those addresses which do not pertain to the gate.
 We were able to give the general form of the $(n,n)$-`nameblind matrices' (i.e. acting only over lists of addresses and commuting with every renaming) first, and then show that gates are blockwise decomposable into these.
-In the appendices we studied composability, and encoding within Quantum Causal Graph Dynamics (QCGD).
+In the appendices we studied composability, and encoding within Quantum Causal Graph Dynamics (QCGD).\\ Altogether this provides a concrete, composable model of distributed quantum computing, featuring quantum evolutions of connectivity in the spirit of classical markovian graph dynamics \cite{MarkovianDynGraphs}, and a thorough understanding of the limitations brought by renaming invariance in the spirit of classical identifier-obliviousness \cite{FraigniaudOblivious0}.